hsigeman/findZX/README.md

 ## Run the example data to make sure that all software are installed (runtime ~2 minutes per command) <a name="test"></a>

 The GitHub repository contain a small test dataset (./test/Example) which can be run to verify the installation.
-The dataset is a small subset of paired-end WGS reads from 2 male (SRR9655170, SRR9655171) and 2 female (SRR9655168, SRR9655169) mantled howler monkeys, as well as selected scaffolds from the reference genome of this species (Genbank accession: GCA_004027835.1) and subsets of chromosomes from the human genome (Genbank accession:GCA_000001405.28).
+The dataset is a small subset of paired-end WGS reads from 2 male (SRR9655170, SRR9655171) and 2 female (SRR9655168, SRR9655169) mantled howler monkeys, as well as selected scaffolds from the reference genome of this species (Genbank accession: GCA_004027835.1) and subsets of chromosomes from the human genome (Genbank accession: GCA_000001405.28).

 To run the workflow using only the mantled howler monkey reference genome, run this code: